- Evan TsitsiasCo-Founder/Artistic Director

 - Shelly MeichenbaumSteering Committee

 Evan’s plays include Aftershock (Summerworks), The Murmuration of Starlings, Unstuck (Frank Theatre Company), and Strange Mary Strange which he also co-directed at Summerworks.
 His short film Bagged, aired on the CBC, WIFT, DC Shorts and NSI.
-As a founding member of the World Wide Lab, an international directors collective, he has spent the last decade traveling across the globe co-directing/co-writing/co-creating mostly site specific, immersive pieces, including Echo at the Apollo Theatre in Greece, The Breakfast Variations, Interrupted, Wedding and Grarya at the Irondale Center in New York, In Transit for the 435 Artzone in Taipei, Between Two Breaths at the Superior Theatre Festival in Thunder Bay and co-directed Lion in The Streets (Teatro Due) in Rome.
+As a founding member of the World Wide Lab, an international directors collective, he has spent the last decade traveling across the globe co-directing/co-writing/co-creating mostly site specific, immersive pieces at the Apollo Theatre in Greece, Irondale Center in New York, 435 Artzone in Taipei, Superior Theatre Festival in Thunder Bay and Teatro Due in Rome.
 In Germany he’s also co-created/directed/written I am Invisible (Bluespots Productions/Augsburg), Berlin Bound and We Are The Play (Sisyphos Der Flugelefant/English Theatre Berlin) for the 25th anniversary of the fall of the Berlin Wall at the Berlin Wall Memorial.

-Other directing credits include First Dance (/mpact Festival/Theatre Aquarius/Grand), A Misfortune (Next Stage), I Love You, You’re Perfect… Now Change (Angelwalk/Koogle), 25th Annual Putnam Spelling Bee (Koogle), a reading of The Pride (w.
+Other directing credits include First Dance (Impact Fest./Theatre Aquarius/Grand Studio), A Misfortune (Next Stage), I Love You, You’re Perfect… Now Change (Angelwalk/Koogle), 25th Annual Putnam Spelling Bee (Koogle), a reading of The Pride (w.
 Anthony Rapp/Fundamental Theatre Project-NY), Edges (Acting Up Stage), The Real Inspector Hound (Fordham University), The Silent City (Best of Fringe) The Mercy Seat (Alchemy), Burn This!, Don’t Tell Mama, Vampire Lesbians of Sodom (Buddies In Bad Times) Chandelierva (New York Fringe), Perfect Life (Alleyway Theatre- NY) and more.
-He was a Directing Observer for The Wild Party starring Sutton Foster for the Encores Series at the New York City Centre.
+He was a Directing Observer for The Wild Party starring Sutton Foster (Encores Series at the New York City Centre).
 He has produced Homebody/Kabul (Dora Nomination) with Mercury Theatre, Pterodactyls (Tarragon), Talk Sixty To Me (Summerworks) and an Ontario Tour of Shirley Valentine.

 ESTHER JUN originally trained as an actor in NYC and completed her directing degree at Drama Centre London in 2006.
 She was the Assistant Artistic Director at Tarragon Theatre from 2016-18.
 She was part of the 2016 Michael Langham Workshop for Classical Direction, and was the 2015 Neil Munro Intern Director at the Shaw Festival.
 She is a member of the Lincoln Center Directors Lab 2010, and a founding member of Directors Lab North.